 Facts of the Case

 In Chutter, the pendulum swings again.
-At issue in this case is a Combined Section 8 and Section 15 Declaration of Use and Incontestability, signed and filed in 2010 by Great Concepts’ General Counsel.
-In Great Management’s Section 15 Affidavit of Incontestability, counsel erroneously checked the box declaring “there is no proceeding involving said rights pending and not disposed of either in the U.S. Patent and Trademark Office or in the courts,” even though a prior-filed cancellation proceeding was still pending at the TTAB, and a civil action was pending in the U.S. District Court for Northern Georgia at the time the declaration was signed and submitted.
-Great Concepts’ General Counsel also did not personally sign the declaration, which is against the Trademark Rules of Practice.
+At issue in this case is a Combined Section 8 and Section 15 Declaration of Use and Incontestability, signed and filed in 2010 by Great Concepts’ outside attorney.
+In Great Concepts’ Section 15 Affidavit of Incontestability, counsel erroneously checked the box declaring “there is no proceeding involving said rights pending and not disposed of either in the U.S. Patent and Trademark Office or in the courts,” even though a prior-filed cancellation proceeding was still pending at the TTAB, and a civil action was pending in the U.S. District Court for Northern Georgia at the time the declaration was signed and submitted.
+Great Concepts’ outside attorney also did not personally sign the declaration, which is against the Trademark Rules of Practice.
 Upon discovering the error, Great Concepts’ counsel did not take any action to correct the declaration on file with the USPTO.

 The Board’s Decision